fradelg/atom-markmon-plugin/README.md

 `npm install -g markmon`

+This package also depends on `request` and `underscore-plus` modules but both are bundled with the package.

 Commands:

   * `Markmon Preview: Show` will run markdown as a server and opens a new pane to render the HTML output.
 The output is updated 1 second after the last change in the editor.